-Many high profile organisations already regularly take advantage, such as Google, Apple and Uber, to enable them to analyse data without the worry of repercussions from regulators.
+Many high profile organisations already regularly take advantage, such as Google, Apple, and Uber, to enable them to analyze data without the worry of repercussions from regulators.
 In this respect, pseudonymization is a welcome approach to ensure enhanced protection in respect of security breaches and to provide a higher level of protection of privacy for employees and users.

 Is Pseudonymization Risk-Free?